The F-Shaped Reading Pattern

 Here is one great example of the F-shaped pattern in practice in an email campaign from Bloglovin’:

 The Bloglovin‘ email uses a header to draw the readers’ eye at the start of each new content block.
-The recipient can scan down the left hand edge of the page to see which blog post is most relevant to them.
-Bloglovin’ have repeated the F-shaped reading pattern a number of times in this example due to it’s length.
+The recipient can scan down the left side of the page to see which blog post is most relevant to them.

 If you see any examples of the pattern in your own inbox, let us know and share it below.